↑

 Food allergies

 Like many families, we have food allergies to work around.
-Because of tree-nut allergies, we have found seeds to be the best go-to protein for us when refrigeration is not an option.
+Because of tree-nut allergies, we have found seeds to be the best go-to protein when refrigeration is not an option.

-However, it was a challenge finding seeds that were completely allergen free.
-Now, we support Gerbs for this because they are processed in a plant that is free from the 12 top allergens.
+However, it was a challenge to find seeds that were completely allergen-free.
+We support Gerbs because they are processed in a plant free from the 12 top allergens.

-As I said above, there is no special list of ‘approved’ snack food.
+As I said, no particular list of ‘approved’ snack food exists.
 Eat what you like!

-But, sometimes it’s just hard to come up with something in a hurry, so here is a quick list to get you started.
+But sometimes, it’s hard to come up with something quickly, so here is a quick list to get you started.

 First, choose a serving of lean protein or dairy: